jacobcolyvan/vue-projects/README.md

 So far it is made up of the projects:
 * <i>Catan Player Randomiser</i> – a site for randomising player positioning in the board game Catan.
+* <i>Choices to Make!</i> – an attempt to replicate a drag-and-drop preference arrangement prompt that I'd seen online (preference arrangement component).

 <hr>